rstudio/rstudio-conf-2022-program/tidymodels/demystifying-mlops.md

 talk_id: 22166
 talk_slug: demystifying-mlops
 talk_type: regular
+talk_tags: [interop, modeling, programming, tool]
 session_slug: tidymodels
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Demystifying MLOps
+talk_title: "Demystifying MLOps"
 # A short version of the title, suitable for small displays
 talk_title_short: Demystifying MLOps
 # A link to your talk's materials, when ready